-All full-time graduate faculty have their Ph.D., Psy.D., or Ed.D. in Psychology and/or Counseling and have relevant experience in counseling and/or clinical activities.
+All full-time graduate faculty have their Ph.D. or Psy.D. in Psychology and/or Counseling and have relevant experience in counseling and/or clinical activities.
 A small student-faculty ratio ensures individualized attention and close supervision of students.